| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 files := $(shell echo *.c) |

-to the expansion of ‘*.c’.
-Unless make
+sets files to the expansion of ‘*.c’.
+Unless make is

 using a very strange shell, this has the same result as